Beginner’s guide to indoor cycling: all you need to get started

 Simon Bromley riding on rollers

-Once you relax, you will quickly ease into riding on rollers. - BikeRadar / Immediate Media
+Once you relax, you will quickly ease into riding on rollers.
+BikeRadar / Immediate Media

-Rollers consist of two parabolic free-spinning cylinders on which the bike stands.
+Another option is rollers.
+These consist of two parabolic free-spinning cylinders on which the bike stands.
 When you start pedalling, the cylinders rotate to simulate the ground moving beneath your wheels.

 Since there is nothing holding the bike upright other than momentum from pedalling, they give a more natural-feeling ride.

-This is both an advantage and disadvantage: it’s great for improving core strength and balance, but can be tricky to get started.
+This is both an advantage and a disadvantage: it’s great for improving core strength and balance, but can be tricky to get started.

-If you don't know how to ride on rollers you should try it the first few times near something you can hold on to.
+If you don't know how to ride on rollers, you should try it the first few times near something you can hold on to.

 Find the right training space